 Guest Additions: VirtualBox Guest Integration provides additional capability to a guest virtual machine, including mouse pointer integration, better video support, share folders, share clipboard etc. Before Guest Additions can be installed, the current user must have sudo/root privilege

-Install Guest Additions: To install this, follow the following steps below.
+Install Guest Additions: In order to reduce the issue with the display size mentioned in this article, kindly install linux guest editions.
+To install this, follow the following steps below.

 – Click Devices

 – Insert Guest Additions CD images